cyrusimap/cyrus-sasl/docsrc/sasl/developer/programming.rst

     result=sasl_server_init(callbacks,      /* Callbacks supported */
                             "TestServer");  /* Name of the application */

-This should be called for each new connection.
-It probably should be called right when the socket is accepted.
+:saslman:`sasl_server_new(3)` should be called for each new connection.
+It should be called when the socket is accepted.

 .. code-block:: C